 In Section 5, Permit Flexibility, the bill directs the agencies to allow a new activity to occur under an existing permit, without doing additional analysis, when the new activity is substantially similar to the already permitted activity.
+As an example, this would allow a permit holder who conducts backpacking trips to also offer day hikes.

 In Section 5(c), the bill authorizes the Forest Service and Bureau of Land Management to issue a temporary special recreation permit for a term up to two years in length.
 This will bring significant new efficiencies in the form of less frequent permit processing, especially for Forest Service temporary permits which are currently limited to a term of 180 days.
-In practical terms, the effect of section 5(c) will be to minimize the repetitive reissuance of short-term permits as described in the situation being faced by the Colorado Mountain School and the Arapaho-Roosevelt National Forest.
+In practical terms, the effect of Section 5(c) will be to minimize the repetitive reissuance of short-term permits as described previously in the example from the Colorado Mountain School and the Arapaho-Roosevelt National Forest.

 In Section 7, Permits for Multijurisdictional Trips, the agencies are authorized to offer a single joint special recreation permit for guided trips that cross agency boundaries.
 Outdoor trips typically follow natural features such as rivers, canyons, and high mountain ridges for ease of travel and maximum scenic value.
 Often times, agency boundaries are not perfectly aligned with these landscape features and in some cases a group may cross an agency boundary (or multiple agency boundaries) in the course of a single trip.
 Under the current system, this requires a permit from each agency.
 It is time consuming and costly for guides to apply for and maintain multiple permits with different agencies for just a single trip.
 It is also inefficient for the agencies to issue two separate permits to the same outfitter for a single activity.
-Furthermore, as evidenced in the example we provided earlier from Sequoia-Kings Canyon National Park and the Inyo National Forest, a multijurisdictional permitting authority would ensure the availability of highly desirable guided outings when those outings are dependent upon access to lands managed by multiple agencies.
 Section 7 of the bill would establish the necessary authorities to allow a single permit to be issued for trips that cross agency boundaries.